|This is an unofficial version.

 (a) designating as an appropriate list for the purposes of this Act any list of names and addresses made and maintained for any purpose by a department or agency of the government or any voters' lists or electors lists as finally revised, prepared for the election of members of the Assembly or of a council of a municipality within the province or of a board of trustees of a school division or school district within the province;

-(b) prescribing fees, additional fees and expenses payable to jurors summoned and attending court as jurors;
+(b) prescribing the fees and expenses payable to jurors and the manner in which fees and expenses are to be paid to jurors;

 |Table of Contents||Bilingual (PDF)||Regulations|